code-dispenser/Validated/README.md

 ## 8. Roadmap

-Currently working on:

-- A separate NuGet package for a Blazor validation component that integrates with the EditForm/EditContext (Validated.Blazor)
+- A separate NuGet package for a Blazor validation component that integrates with the EditForm/EditContext - **Done** and published: Validated.Blazor